promotedai/ios-metrics-sdk/README.md

 1. As an NPM package (React Native only).
 See [react-native-metrics](https://github.com/promotedai/react-native-metrics).

 ## Integration
-Your app controls the initialization and behavior of our client library through two main classes:
+Your app controls the initialization and behavior of our client library through the following classes:

-A LoggingService, which configures the behavior and initialization of the library.
+1. `MetricsLoggingService` configures the behavior and initialization of the library.
-A Logger, which accepts log messages to send to the server.
+1. `MetricsLogger` accepts log messages to send to the server.
+1. `ImpressionLogger` tracks impressions of content in a collection view.

 ### MetricsLoggerService
 Initialization of the library is lightweight and mostly occurs in the background, and does not impact app startup performance.